Hisense C2 Ultra Projector Review

 Yes

-This projector runs Hisense's VIDAA OS smart platform and has several pre-installed apps, including Netflix and other major streaming apps.
+This projector runs Hisense's VIDAA OS smart platform and features several pre-installed apps, including Netflix and other major streaming services.
 You can also cast content from your phone.